Why Teach In A Private School

 School & program reputation

 With all of the options out there, it is important to make sure your program is legit.
-Be sure to do some research and make sure the program you choose has the proper accreditation to provide an master’s degree in teaching.
+Be sure to do some research and make sure the program you choose has the proper accreditation to provide an master’s degree in teaching and administration.
 NASPAA accreditation is the global standard for master’s degrees in public service.
 Be positive the school you choose is NASPAA accredited.

 The reputation of the school is another thing you should consider as you search for the perfect school.
 Reputation is important if you are looking to teach in a private school or are seeking to receive a doctorate.
 If your goal is to work in a public school, reputation is not always as important.
 So reputation really is about the path you want to take after you graduate and get into the workforce.
 Of course, a school’s reputation can also be an indicator of the quality of education you will receive, so be sure to consider all factors when making your choice.